tinymce/tinymce-docs/_includes/release-notes/overview.md

 ### Upgrade

 Developers can upgrade their TinyMCE 4.x instances to TinyMCE 5.0 with little or no fuss.
-For instructions on how to migrate, refer the [Migration Guide]({{site.baseurl}}/migrating-from-4.x).
+For instructions on how to migrate, refer to the [Migration Guide]({{site.baseurl}}/migrating-from-4.x).

 > Note:  An instance of TinyMCE with heavy customizations could take longer to upgrade.
 Please contact [Customer Support](https://support.tiny.cloud) if encountering issues with the upgrade.